mizvekov/fp/README.md

 //prints 2.4375
 ```

+Also included is a *ranged* class, implemented in the file ranged.hpp.
+It's purpose is to wrap another numeric type, and provide range checking
+on top of it, by implementing interval arithmetic in the type system.
+It will trip a compile error in case range violations occur.
+It should only be looked at as a demonstration of how the *fp* class can be
+composed with other classes.
+At the moment, the only types that can be
+safely wrapped are the built-in signed integers.
+When a range violation
+does occur, the compiler error can be very verbose and unspecific in some
+cases.

 It needs at least clang 3.4 to compile, with `-std=c++1y`.
 Unit tests are included, and these can be built using CMake.